heyyy-sebastian/switch-n-play/readme.md

 ###Members Page
 - Pop-Up functionality for bio paragraph: should slide up over image on click
-- Add list of former/founding members
+- [DONE] Add list of former/founding members
 - Add current performer bios
 - Adjust proportions of some of the performer photos so they're less warped